 Remember, sealants should not be considered a substitute for regular brushing and flossing.
 Make sure to maintain these behaviors as part of a course of preventive care that includes visiting the dentist twice per year for a professional cleaning and a comprehensive examination of your child’s oral health.

-To learn more about dental bonding or to schedule a consultation, contact our office by calling (806) 358-8021.
+At Advanced Dentistry of Amarillo, Dr. Trey H. Miller and Dr. Clinton L. Esler encourage preventive measures to protect your oral health, and sealants may be the right choice for you.
+To learn more about dental bonding or to schedule a consultation, contact our office by calling (806) 513-2544.